 Music by Sogdiona orchestra

 In daily Muslim life, the remembrance of Allah is known as ‘zikr’.
-Zikr is a separate practice which complements the praying ritual, but in a flexible format.
-Muslims can make zikr by naming God’s beautiful attributes by glorifying, praising, and claiming the greatness of Allah.
-In that sense, zikr is a very powerful tool for the development of emotional intelligence, as being in zikr state heals the mind from any unnecessary thoughts and clears the spirit.
+Zikr is a separate practice which complements the prayer ritual, but in a flexible format.
+Muslims can make zikr by naming God’s beautiful attributes, and by glorifying and praising the greatness of Allah.
+In that sense, zikr is a very powerful tool for the development of emotional intelligence, as being in the state of zikr heals the mind from any unnecessary thoughts and clears the spirit.

 Subhan Allah (سبحان الله): Glory be to Allah, which once again emphases the perfection of the Creator.

 Alhamdulillah (الحمد لله): Praise be to Allah, which is an expression of gratefulness.

 Allahu Akbar (الله أكبر): Allah is Great, which emphasises Allah’s omnipotence and His omnipresence in the entire Universe.

 Reflecting on this zikr, the prominent chamber orchestra of national instruments of Uzbekistan composed a music piece inspired by the hadith.
 Their composition is divided into three parts, each emotionally expressing the zikr words, which are also repeated 33 times.

 Abu Hurairah (May Allah be pleased with him) narrated that the Prophet said: